 The Court of Appeal is the next in rank in Nigeria after the Supreme Court.

 According to Section 237 of the 1999 Constitution, the Court of Appeal shall consist of President of the Court of Appeal and consists of not less than forty-nine (49) Justices at all times.

-JURISDICTION — it sees to the controversy in gubernatorial and presidential elections—it sees to whether a person is validly elected to the office of the Governor or the Deputy and the President or the Vice.
+JURISDICTION — the Appeal Court sees to the controversy in gubernatorial and presidential elections, that is, it sees to whether a person is validly elected to the office of the Governor or the President.
 The Court of Appeal appeals from the Federal High Court, the High Court of the Federal Capital Territory, the High Court of a State, Sharia Court of Appeal of a State, Customary Court of Appeal of a State and from decisions of a court martial or other tribunals as may be prescribed by an Act of the National Assembly.

 The official website of the Court of Appeal is http://www.courtofappeal.com.ng.

 In the hierarchy of courts in Nigeria, the hierarchy of the Federal High Court follows the Court of Appeal and is provided for in Section 251 of the 1999 Constitution.

 JURISDICTION — The Federal High Court exercises jurisdiction to the exclusion of any other court in civil causes and matters relating to the revenue of the Government of the Federation.
 Matters pertaining to the taxation of companies and other bodies doing business in Nigeria and all other persons subject to Federal taxation, matters connected with or pertaining to customs and excise duties and export duties, including any claim by or against the Nigeria Customs Service or any member or officer thereof, arising from the performance of any duty imposed under any regulation relating to customs and excise duties and export duties.